Will there be original content on HBO Max?

 As part of its initial strategy, HBO Max has announced movie deals with two established producers: Greg Berlanti and Reese Witherspoon.
 Berlanti, the super-producer behind the CW's ever-expanding slate of superhero dramas, will produce "four movies in the young-adult genre."
 Witherspoon, who currently produces and stars in Big Little Lies for HBO, will produce "at least two films" for the service through her Hello Sunshine production company.

 Then there's the other TV projects: back in June, WarnerMedia announced Dune: The Sisterhood, a spinoff of the upcoming science-fiction blockbuster based on Frank Herbert's classic genre novel.
 The female-focused series will feature a pilot directed by the movie's director Denis Villeneuve (Arrival) and written by Jon Spaihts (Passengers).
 Expect it to be big, expensive, and probably pretty weird.
-There's also Generations, a Lena Dunham-produced teen dramedy starring Detective Pikachu's Justice Smith.
+There's also Generation, a Lena Dunham-produced teen dramedy starring Detective Pikachu's Justice Smith.
+HBO Max has also put Snow Crash, a drama based off Neal Stephenson's sci-fi novel of the same name, into development.
+The platform ordered a script for 1% Happy, a single-camera comedy from Dani Fernandez (Ralph Breaks the Internet) and Roy Wood Jr. (The Daily Show), and has also ordered pilots for Gumshoe, another single camera comedy, and Vegas High, a 1990s drama.